YanaTeste/front/sites/all/modules/fb_social/modules/fb_social_like/README.txt

 It has the following features:

-* Allows users to display the "facebook like" widget in their drupal site
-* Users can select which content type will use the widget
+- Allows site admins to select which content type will use the like widget
+- Allows site admins to customize the widget.
-* Users can control the location of the widget ( in the node links area or as part of the node content)
+- Allows site admins to control the location of the widget:
+-- In the node links area
+-- In the node content area.
+In this case the widget becomes a cck-like field and can be moved up and down like any other cck field
-* Creates a block which contain the widget.
+- Creates a block which contain the like widget.
-* Add the necessary metadata to your drupal pages (og:title, og:site_name, og:image)
+- Adds the necessary metadata to your drupal pages (og:title, og:site_name, og:image)

 -- Requirements --

-* Requires the "facebook social" module which is included in this package
+- Requires the "facebook social" module which is included in this package
-* NOTE: If you want the comment box to appear for the "like" button you must have your connect URL match your website's URL.
+- NOTE: If you want the comment box to appear for the "like" button you must have your connect URL match your website's URL.
 Go on your facebook app page click "Edit Settings".
 Then click "Connect".
   Make sure that the "Connect URL" matches your domain exactly.